-Urtica – flowering plants in the family Urticaceae.
+Urticae – flowering plants in the family Urticaceae.
 Many species have stinging hairs and may be called nettles or stinging nettles.
-Urtica are host plants of the admiral butterflies.
+Urticae are host plants of the admiral butterflies.

 veins – rib-like tubes in the wings that provide the framework and bring nourishment to the wings.